 Though a patient may receive excellent access to proper medications and supportive counseling, this is not a cure.
 Treatment can, however, provide the patient sufficient relief to reasonably manage normal life.

-The disability application process is complex.
+The application process is complex.
 You need to fulfill the criteria stated in the Blue Book with supporting medical evidence.
 The Blue Book is one way the SSA assesses people who claim disability benefits.
 Meeting the criteria can be achieved only by providing medical records of the disease and disabling conditions that it causes.

 Every schizophrenia patient faces different degrees of severity.
 Therefore, every case should be handled differently.
-As soon as you start facing disability due to schizophrenia, you should talk to an experienced social security disability attorney.
+As soon as you start facing disability due to schizophrenia, you should talk to an experienced San Antonio social security disability attorney.
 They will evaluate your case and help you to obtain financial support for your condition.